Am I eligible for vaccine injury compensation?

-The brain also regulates the function of many organs, and when problems happen, they can be severe.
+The brain also regulates the function of many organs, and when problems occur, they can be severe.
 In rare cases, certain vaccines can cause brain conditions.
+Our vaccine injury attorneys can help you file for compensation at no cost to you.

 Brain and neurological conditions related to vaccines may include: